Skip to main content

 Juice from silage in green bio refineries – a potential feed ingredient in liquid diets to weaned pigs

-Åkerfeldt, Magdalena; Friman, Johanna; Dahlström, Frida; Larsen, Anne; Wallenbeck, Anna
+Akerfeldt, Magdalena Presto; Friman, Johanna; Dahlstrom, Frida; Larsen, Anne; Wallenbeck, Anna

 Abstract

-The objective of this study was to evaluate silage juice from green bio refineries in liquid diets to pigs and its’ effect on growth, cleanliness and health.
-Ninety-six (L × Y) × H organically raised pigs were fed either a control diet (C-diet) or a silage feed juice diet (SFJ-diet).
+The objective of this study was to evaluate silage juice from green bio refineries in liquid diets to pigs and its' effect on growth, cleanliness and health.
+Ninety-six (L x Y) x H organically raised pigs were fed either a control diet (C-diet) or a silage feed juice diet (SFJ-diet).
 The C-diet consisted of a commercial feed mixed with water prior to feeding.
 The SFJ-diet consisted of a lower ration of commercial feed mixed with silage feed juice (SFJ) instead of water, theoretically replacing 10% of the dietary crude protein content.
 All pigs consumed the juice and grew similarly, on average 0.48 kg/day.
 SFJ pigs were significantly dirtier on their back and head than C pigs (P < 0.001 for all), but cleanliness in the rectum area and in the pen did not differ.
 Silage juice had only minor effects on hygienic measures and could be a potential local feed ingredient to pigs.

 Keywords

-bio-refinery; silage juice; growing pig; liquid feed; growth; cleanliness
+Bio-refinery; silage juice; growing pig; liquid feed; growth; cleanliness

 Published in